-- Watch for signs of breathing difficulty, including any color change in your child's face.
+- Watch for breathing problems, including any color change in your child's face.

-- If the seizure lasts more than several minutes, or your child turns blue, it may be a more serious type of seizure — call 911 right away.
+- If the seizure lasts more than 5 minutes, or your child turns blue, it may be a more serious type of seizure — call 911 right away.

 It's also important to know what you should not do during a febrile seizure:

 - Do not try to hold or restrain your child.

 - Do not put anything in your child's mouth.